【Commutan Fukushima】From recovery to future growth. Enjoy learning about the Fukushima environment and sustainable development goals (SDGs).

 Commutan Fukushima

-Fukushima has bounced back from disaster, and proceeded to become a sustainable society.
+Fukushima has recovered from the disaster and is moving forward as a sustainable society.

-Learn about the current state of Fukushima’s environment.
+Learn about the current state of Fukushima’s environment and its ongoing efforts toward a greener future.

 Commutan Fukushima

-▲A realistic reproduction of the Fukushima nuclear power plant immediately after the accident.
+▲A realistic reconstruction of the Fukushima nuclear power plant as it appeared immediately after the accident.

 Commutan Fukushima